Information We Collect

 Information We Share and With Whom We Share It

-We will not provide your personal information to third parties for their use in marketing their products or services to you without your express consent.
+For users of our website, we will not provide your personal information to third parties for their use in marketing their products or services to you without your express consent Any data obtained solely through one of our text messaging services or the “short code” programs, will never be shared with any third-parties for their marketing purposes.

 In the event that the activities of Partnership to End Addiction are merged, sold or otherwise transferred, or in the unlikely event of bankruptcy of Partnership to End Addiction, user information, including personal information, generally is and may be one of the business assets transferred in those circumstances.
 By submitting your information through our Services, you agree that your data may be transferred to outside parties in these circumstances.